DPCscience/SFSI/inst/md/penalized_FI.md

 plot(fm)
 ```

-Many output files can overflow disc memory, thus they can be removed after use
+The size and the number of output files can overflow disc memory, thus they can be removed after use
 ```r
 unlink('testSFI*.RData')
 unlink('testSFI*.bin')